nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

+The filter feature allows the CS2100 Lab TAs to filter the student list in ProgrammerError based on any combinations (but at least one) of the following 4 optional parameters: `Name`, `StudentId`, `ClassId` and/or `Email`.
+Its implementation introduces the following classes:
+* `FilterCommand` that extends `Command`
+* `FilterCommandParser` that implements `Parser<FilterCommand>`
+* `QueryStudentDescriptor` that contains the user input of the corresponding student information to be queried with.
+* `StudentDetailContainsQueryPredicate` that implements `Predicate<Student>` to test if a student matches the fields as specified in `QueryStudentDescriptor`.

+The syntax of this command is `filter [-n <NAME>] [-sid <STUDENT_ID>] [-cid <CLASS_ID>] [-email <EMAIL>]`.
+For instance, `filter -cid B01` will filter and show all the students in the list whose class ID contains the character sequence "B01".
+This is designed for the target users who are fast typists to efficiently filter the list as desired.

-The filter mechanism is facilitated by the `QueryStudentDescriptor` and the `StudentDetailContainsQueryPredicate`.
-The `StudentDetailContainsQueryPredicate` extends `Predicate<Student>` and contains a private field of type `QueryStudentDescriptor` that will be used to test if a given student to the predicate matches all the query fields in the `QueryStudentDescriptor`.
+The implementation of the filter mechanism is facilitated by the `StudentDetailContainsQueryPredicate` that contains a private field of type `QueryStudentDescriptor` that will be used to test if a given student to the predicate matches all the query fields in the `QueryStudentDescriptor`.

+The following methods are further explained in greater detail for ease of understanding:
 * `StudentDetailContainsQueryPredicate#test(Student)` — Evaluates the predicate on the given `Student` argument.
 * `QueryStudentDescriptor#doesStudentMatchDescriptor(Student)` — Evaluates if the `QueryStudentDescriptor` fields
   matches with the corresponding fields of the `Student` argument.
 It is a match as long as the corresponding fields of the `Student` argument **contains the character sequence** as specified in the `QueryStudentDescriptor`.

 These operations are exposed in the `Model` interface as `Model#updateFilteredStudentList(Predicate<Student>)`.